 30 N 100 E

 Tel: (435) 834-5700

 During this workshop, we will be staying at the Best Western Plus.
-The workshop fee is based on double occupancy.
-If you wish a single room, you may request that for an additional fee during registration.
+The workshop fee is based on single occupancy.
+Double occupancy permitted for two participants traveling together.
+A discount will be provided.
 Pre-night and post-night rooms are available for the night of January 21, by contacting the hotel at (435) 834-5341 prior to December 21, 2020.
 Ask for Olga to book, or mention Arizona Highways PhotoScapes.
 Participants are responsible for making and paying for this reservation separately.